S-furi/CS-118/README.md

 # CS-118: Computer newtworking project
 ## Client-Server file transfer over UDP
-Required actions are (client side):
+Requested actions are:
-- Require the list of all files contained in the server
+- Require the *list* of all files contained in the server
-- Get a specified file from the server
+- *Get* a specified file from the server
-- Put a new file on the server
+- *Put* a new file on the server
-- Send outcome messages for all the operations above
+- Server's *outcome messages* for all the operations above
 ### Instructions
 First, launch the **server** with ```python3 server_runner.py``` and then run the **client** with:```python3 client_runner.py```.
 A list of all the operations will be displayed and client waits for user's input choice: